A Brief History of the Origin of the Program and Why the Program Was Established

 Critical features of educational programming include

 Additional medical treatment for, e.g. anxiety disorder and depression may also be an option

-An Austrian pediatrician (Asperger) in 1944 worked with four children who showed evidence of the following:
+An Austrian pediatrician (Asperger) in 1944 worked extensively with four children who showed evidence of the following:

 In 1981, an English physician, Lorna Wing published a series of case studies with like symptoms.
 Wing’s writings became well known in the 1990’s.
-Recent historical research indicates that the condition now known as ASD may have been recognized much earlier.
+Recent historical research as detailed in a book entitled Neurotribes indicates that the condition now known as ASD may have been recognized much earlier.

 The CDC report indicates the following:

 Creation of a comprehensive program will involve at least the following: